MikillRosen/TI-GloboTech-Mod/README.md

 # TI-GloboTech-Mod
 This mod makes GloboTech playable + adds new stuff.
 (You need Twisted Insurrection 0.8.0.7)

+Instructions on how to install are in the releases.

 Credits (SHP is a file format that contains sprites):

 Missile Defender SHP by Dark Elf 2001 (http://www.yrargentina.com/old/index.php?page=shps/shpsi1), edited by MikillRosen.